 Things to do near Galveston Island

-There’s lots to do for whatever is your forte!
-You can take in the many restaurants, shopping, attractions, events, etc. downtown.
-Take a tour of the Elyssa or take one of the harbor or duck boat cruises.
+There’s tons of things to do in Galveston as well as incredible things to do on Galveston Island!
+Choosing either, visitors can take in the many restaurants, shopping, attractions, events, etc. downtown. you can also take a tour of the Elissa at the Texas Seaport Museum or take one of the harbor or duck boat cruises.

 Brazoria National Wildlife Refuge is open all year between sunrise to sunset.
 No entrance fee is required.
 Enjoy wildlife-related activities, including wildlife watching, hiking, hunting, fishing and wildlife photography.